 “There’s no art

 To find the mind’s construction in the face:

 He was a gentleman on whom I built

 An absolute trust.”

 This is one of the best examples of dramatic irony.
-In this case, Duncun says that he trusts Macbeth not knowing about the prophecy of witches that Macbeth is going to be the king and that he would kill him.
-Audience, on the other hand knows about the prophecy.
-This is how it demonstrates dramatic irony.
+In this case, Duncan says that he trusts Macbeth, not knowing about the prophecy of witches that Macbeth is going to be the king, and that he would kill him.
+The audience, on the other hand, knows about the prophecy.
+This demonstrates dramatic irony.

 “Othello: I think thou dost.

 And for I know thou ‘rt full of love and honesty

 And weigh’st thy words before thou giv’st them breath…”

 This is another very good example of dramatic irony when Iago manipulates Othello, and Othello puts his faith in Iago as an honest man.
 However, Iago is plotting against him without his knowledge.
 Again, the audience knows that Iago is deceiving, but Othello does not.